ginbot86/DingoCharge-Shizuku/README.md

 ## Caution/disclaimer
 Lithium-ion batteries can be dangerous if mishandled or abused!
 The author accepts no liability for direct or indirect damages caused by the use of this software, and absolutely no warranties or guarantees are provided.
 It is ultimately the user's (your) responsibility to understand the potential hazards of working with batteries and other electronics, and to correctly connect the battery to the tester to prevent damage (ensure the voltage ranges are compatible with the tester and adapter, and ensure that the correct polarity is used).

+It is **STRONGLY RECOMMENDED** that you use a PCM (protection circuit module) or BMS (battery management system) when using lithium-ion batteries, and especially when charging batteries that have more than one cell in series.

 Follow the prompts in the program when they appear, and try to do them promptly (but don't rush yourself).
 Some steps require user intervention to connect/disconnect the battery and/or adapter, as the tester has no innate switching capabilities; in other words, you are manually performing the work of a relay/switch. :)

 ## How does DingoCharge work?
-DingoCharge leverages the [USB PD PPS](https://www.belkin.com/us/support-article?articleNum=318878) protocol to control the amount of current that flows into a rechargeable battery (as of version 1.5.0, only lithium-ion chemistries are supported).
-By adjusting the difference between the battery's present voltage and the voltage being supplied from the adapter, the amount of current flowing into the battery can be controlled via closed-loop regulation; this provides software controlled constant-current and constant-voltage operation.
+DingoCharge leverages the [USB PD PPS](https://www.belkin.com/us/support-article?articleNum=318878) protocol to control the amount of current that flows into a rechargeable battery; as of version 1.6.0, only lithium-ion chemistries (and its variants like LiFePO4, "LiHV" and LTO) are officially supported, but experimental sodium-ion, lead-acid and nickel-cadmium/nickel-metal hydride support is underway - see the Wiki mentioned in the Support section for more details.
+By adjusting the difference between the battery's present voltage and the voltage being supplied from the adapter, the amount of current flowing into the battery can be controlled via closed-loop regulation; this provides software controlled constant-current and constant-voltage operation with better accuracy than the hardware CC-CV functions in many USB-C PD chipsets.
 The program also provides an easy-to-use interface to set up the required charging parameters (voltage, current, charge termination/cutoff, etc.), and also ensures that the requested settings are compatible with the adapter in use, as not all PD PPS adapters are equal.

 The program is built around the [Lua API](https://yk-lab.org:666/index.php/2020/01/09/lua-programming-overview/) feature that is present on the Shizuku platform.
 The API provides the necessary functions to interact with a USB PD PPS adapter, as well as providing basic routines for the user interface.